 The Company acts as the purchasing agent on behalf of XAC Suzhou to purchase raw materials, which then will be processed by XAC Suzhou to finished goods, and subsequently sold back to the Company.
-For the years ended December 31, 2023 and 2022, we sold the relevant purchased raw materials to XAC Suzhou for \$2,218 and \$5,330, respectively.
+For the years ended December 31, 2024 and 2023, we sold the relevant purchased raw materials to XAC Suzhou for \$2,090 and \$2,218, respectively.
 However, we did not recognize the sales revenue and cost of goods sold in the financial statements.
-The net profit generated from the above transactions amounted to \$5 and \$747, respectively, which were recognized under cost of goods sold.
+The net profit (loss) generated from the above transactions amounted to \$(256) and \$5, respectively, which were recognized under cost of goods sold.